AnvilM/mcp-php-boilerplate/README.md

 ### Bootloaders

 The application bootstrapping process is divided into distinct stages to ensure a scalable, ordered, and predictable initialization of components.
 Each stage is managed by a dedicated bootloader, allowing components to be loaded sequentially rather than in a single monolithic location.

 All bootloaders are located in the `app/Bootloaders/` directory and must implement the `BootloaderInterface`.
-The `Kernel` class defines the execution order of these stages and orchestrates the entire bootstrapping process.
+The `Kernel` class orchestrates the entire bootstrapping process by executing bootloaders in a strictly defined order.

 #### Directory Structure